xaviero98-stack/Kubernetes/Project/README.md

   <img width="1474" height="982" alt="image" src="https://github.com/user-attachments/assets/757abbc6-33b8-496c-bb98-18591c9c4651" />

-- **Cross-highlighting** occurs from the donut chart and bar chart to the rest of the charts and **cross-filtering** from the treemap also to the rest of the charts when we **drill down** into a specific country/region/city (that is why we use a hierarchy) when is enabled by clicking on it or **cross-highlighting if the drill mode is disabled**.
-Some examples are selecting men and seeing that they are more relatively present on France and the United States on number of purchases but not in Spain, where women buy more relative to men as we see on the first image, or we could click on Spain with Drill mode enabled as see how Sports products become the most pricey among them all behind furniture products which are otherwise the most expensive outside the specific spanish market.
+- **Cross-highlighting** occurs from the donut chart and bar chart to the rest of the charts and **cross-filtering** from the treemap also to the rest of the charts when we **drill down** into a specific country/region/city (that is why we use a hierarchy) when Drill Mode is enabled for the treemap by clicking on it or **cross-highlighting if the drill mode is disabled**.
+Some examples are selecting men and seeing that they are more relatively present on France and the United States on number of purchases but not in Spain, where women buy more relative to men as we see on the first image, or we could click on Spain with Drill mode enabled as see how Sports products become the most pricey among them all even beyond furniture products which are otherwise the most expensive products on average outside the specific spanish market (the prices are in the region of milions because of the initial Python script that generated the data, but again since its synthetic data it is not a problem).

   <img width="1317" height="734" alt="image" src="https://github.com/user-attachments/assets/b54d5174-91d0-4fa0-b7dd-6701cbaa1b22" />